Grado Prestige Series SR325e Headphones

-For example, if you only listen to EDM, hip-hop, or other genres where the bass is at the forefront – you will most likely be disappointed by the subdued low end presence.
+For example, if you only listen to EDM, hip-hop, or other genres where the bass is at the forefront – you will most likely be disappointed by the subdued low-end presence.
 Are the mids also toned down, or do they pick up some of the slack?

 Mids – Detailed or Hazy?

-As you’re listening to the first few songs you play through these cans, you’ll notice that the mid range instrumentation is very detailed.
+As you’re listening to the first few songs you play through these cans, you’ll notice that the mid-range instrumentation is very detailed.
 This helps reveal the nuanced subtleties on a multi-layered or chaotic track.

-Mid range detail that you may have previously missed out on will be brought to the forefront.
-You will not only catch the smallest of detail, but will also notice how clear the vocals sound.
+Mid-range detail that you may have previously missed out on will be brought to the forefront.
+You will not only catch the smallest of detail but will also notice how clear the vocals sound.
 A fairly-represented vocal presence is often overlooked, which is a major reason why these cans are still a popular choice.

-While they are very crisp and detailed, some recordings tend to become slightly sibilant at higher volume.
+While they are very crisp and detailed, some recordings tend to become slightly sibilant at a higher volume.
 This is part of the reason why you don’t necessarily need to pair them with an amp.
 (If you can catch the sibilant peaks without an amp – they’ll only become more noticeable with additional amplification.)
 Are there any sharp peaks in the highs, or are they rounded off and clean?

 Highs – Sharp or Crisp?